open-xchange/appsuite-middleware/documentation/administration/running_a_cluster.md

 It is a feature of the OX App Suite middleware to automatically start update tasks on a database schema when a user tries to login whose context lives on that schema.
 For installations beyond a certain size, if you just update the OX App Suite software without special handling of the update tasks, user logins will trigger an uncontrolled storm of update tasks on the databases, potentially leading to resource contention, unnecessary long update tasks runtimes, excessive load on the database server, maybe even service outages.

+The same applies if property `com.openexchange.push.allowPermanentPush` is set to `true`, since to spawn a permanent listener for a registered client requires to load user/context data, which also triggers pending update tasks on context-associated database schema.

-So one key element of every update strategy is to avoid user logins on nodes which have already been updated to the new software version, while the database schemas are still on the old version.
+So one key element of every update strategy is to avoid user logins on nodes which have already been updated to the new software version and ensuring property `com.openexchange.push.allowPermanentPush` is set to `false`, while the database schemas are still on the old version.
 There are two fundamentally different approaches to this goal: use either a full downtime, or use a rolling update strategy.

 We describe the update strategy in more detail in the next section.
 Note that these are still high-level outlines of the actual procedure, which requires additional details with regards to Hazelcast, given further down below.